bokey007/DRISHTI_pre_release/README.md

 ### 5. Action Recognition
 ![](https://github.com/bokey007/DRISHTI/blob/main/demo_vids/action%20recognition.gif)

 Currently we are not looking into temporal information to recognise action being performed.
-We are using simple neural network to classify the the skeletal data taken from OpenPose.
+We are using simple neural network to classify the the skeletal data taken from Pose Estimation Module.

-We plan to accomodate temporal info by passing OpenPose output to recently opensourced View Adaptive Recurrent Neural Networks.
+We plan to accomodate temporal info by passing skeletal data to recently opensourced View Adaptive Recurrent Neural Networks.

 ![](https://github.com/microsoft/View-Adaptive-Neural-Networks-for-Skeleton-based-Human-Action-Recognition/blob/master/README.md)